Canada-Central African Republic Relations

 Development and Humanitarian assistance

-Canada has been providing international assistance for many years to partner agencies working in this country.
-In 2016-2017, the Canadian international assistance, estimated at $23.64 M for the CAR, essentially targeted humanitarian assistance.
+Canada has been providing international assistance to partner agencies working in the CAR for many years.
+In 2017-2018, the Canadian international assistance, estimated at $22.14 M for the CAR, essentially targeted humanitarian assistance.

 Canadian Contribution to Peace and Security

 Canada supports a full range of activities undertaken by the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) which took over from the African Union mission on September 15, 2014.